 In this guide, we’ll break down three practical ways to connect ClickUp and Slack—from the native integration, to lightweight automations, to a support-grade workflow (when you need triage, SLAs, and real ownership inside Slack).

-How To Set up Slack-ClickUp Integration?
+How To Set Up Slack-ClickUp Integration?

 If you’re here for the ClickUp Slack integration (or the Slack ClickUp integration), the native setup is straightforward and takes a few minutes.